 Contributions to Life Science and Medical Research Through the provision of automated cell counters and cell cultivation microscopes, Olympus is contributing to future advances in life science and medical research.
-In the life science research sector, where research is conducted on regenerative medicine and various other themes, we are conducting the research and development of equipment that are contributing to efficiency improvements and advances matches customer needs, thereby working to stimulate new product demand in this growth market
+In the life science research sector, where research is conducted on regenerative medicine and various other themes, we are conducting the research and development of equipment that matches customer needs, thereby working to stimulate new product demand in this growth market.